-What the MatILDa® materials database offers
+What the MatILDa® material database offers

 MatILDa® is an innovative material database containing an extensive collection of material data for the simulation of material behavior in forming processes and during heat treatment.
-This material data, the majority of which has been acquired experimentally, can be used in a wide range of simulation programs, FEM programs and individual process software, and enables an accurate modeling of the material behavior within material simulation.
+This material data, the majority of which has been acquired experimentally, can be used in a wide range of simulation programs, FEM programs and individual process software, and enables an accurate modeling of the material behavior within FEM simulation.
 MatILDa® thus enables a realistic representation of your process.
 Extensive information can be retrieved for a wide range of steels, non-ferrous metals and special materials:

 ✔ Temperature-dependent properties such as modulus of elasticity (Young's modulus), thermal expansion, thermal conductivity, specific heat, density, coefficient of linear expansion, thermal diffusivity, and transverse contraction coefficient based on experimental data

 ✔ Flow curves database with diverse flow curve equations based on experimental data